-How to use Python boolean data type?
+How to use Python boolean data type and Operators?

 x = True;